zerebos/BDPluginLibrary/README.md

 All plugin styles will set the meta using the plugin name for `name`. `github` and `github_raw` will be used as `website` and `source` options in the meta.

-### Plugins Using Remote Lib (recommended)
+### Plugins Using Lib Plugin (recommended)

-To build all plugins in `plugins` folder, run `npm run build_plugin_remote`.
+To build all plugins in `plugins` folder, run `npm run build_plugin`.
 (Note: this will automatically ignore the `0PluginLibrary` plugin).
-To build a single plugin run `npm run build_plugin_remote -- --plugin PluginName`.
+To build a single plugin run `npm run build_plugin PluginName`.
 This will yield `PluginName.plugin.js` in the `releases` folder with the same meta as outlined in the template.
-The resulting file will automatically load the library from a remote source (on this repo) if it is not found.
+The resulting file will automatically check if the plugin library exists, and alert the user if it does not giving them a link to download it.

-### Plugins Using Lib Plugin
+### Plugins Using Remote Lib

-To build all plugins in `plugins` folder, run `npm run build_plugin`.
+To build all plugins in `plugins` folder, run `npm run build_plugin_remote`.
 (Note: this will automatically ignore the `0PluginLibrary` plugin).
-To build a single plugin run `npm run build_plugin -- --plugin PluginName`.
+To build a single plugin run `npm run build_plugin_remote PluginName`.
 This will yield `PluginName.plugin.js` in the `releases` folder with the same meta as outlined in the template.
-The resulting file will automatically check if the plugin library exists, and alert the user if it does not giving them a link to download it.
+The resulting file will automatically load the library from a remote source (on this repo) if it is not found.

 ### Plugins w/ Packed Lib (larger file sizes)

-To pack a plugin run `npm run pack_plugin -- --plugin PluginName`.
+To pack a plugin run `npm run pack_plugin PluginName`.
 This will produce a single `PluginName.plugin.js` file in the `releases` folder with the basic meta up top.
 This version will include all lib functions internally.
 To pack all plugins in the `plugins` folder run `npm run pack_plugin` without arguments.